mpatacchiola/blog/_posts/2016-12-21-dissecting-reinforcement-learning-2.markdown

     is_starting = False
 ```

-This condition assures to satisfy the exploring starts.
-The MC algorithm will converge to the optimal solution only if we **assure the exploring starts**.
+This condition satisfies the exploring starts.
+The MC algorithm will converge to the optimal solution only if we **assure exploring starts**.
 In MC for control it is not sufficient to select random starting states.
 During the iterations the algorithm will improve the policy only if all the actions have a non-zero probability to be chosen.
-In this sense when the episode start we have to select a random action, this must be done **only for the starting state**.
+In this sense when the episode starts we have to select a random action, this must be done **only for the starting state**.

-There is another subtle difference that we must analyse.
-In the code I differentiate between `observation` and `new_observation` meaning the observation at time $$ t $$ and observation at time $$ t+1 $$.
-What we have to store in our episode list is the observation at $$ t $$, the action taken at $$ t $$ and the reward obtained at $$ t+1 $$.
+There is another subtle difference.
+In the code I differentiate between `observation` and `new_observation`, the observation at time $$ t $$ and the observation at time $$ t+1 $$.
+What we need to store in our episode list is the observation at $$ t $$, the action taken at $$ t $$ and the reward obtained at $$ t+1 $$.
 Remember that we are interested in the utility of taking a certain action in a certain state.

-It is time to run the script and see what we obtain.
-Before remember that for the special 4x3 world we already know the optimal policy.
-If you go back to the first post you will see that we found the optimal policy in case of reward equal to -0.04 (for non terminal states), and in case of transition model with 80-10-10 percent probabilities.
-This **optimal policy** is the following:
+It is time to run the script.
+Before recall that for the simple 4x3 gridworld we already know the optimal policy.
+In the first post we have found the optimal policy with a reward equal to -0.04 (for non terminal states) and with transition model having 80-10-10 percent probabilities.
+The **optimal policy** is the following:

 ```
 Optimal policy: